erodriguezds/vuetables/README.md

 # vuetables
-DataTable components, inpired in https://datatables.net/, and styled with Bootstrap 4 classes.
+DataTable components, inpired in https://datatables.net/, and styled with Bootstrap 4 classes and Font-Awesome.

 ### Props
 | Prop        | Required/Mandatory | Description           |